Avaya Pricing & Plans: Full Guide 2026

 There’s no such thing as a free lunch—or a free phone call.
 Every customer interaction comes with a cost, and in a call center, cloud-based software and licensing alone account for 10% to 20% of overall expenses.
 This is a relevant slice of the pie.

-So why not chose the most cost-efficient option?
+So why not choose the most cost-efficient option?
 When it comes to offering the best features at the best prices, CloudTalk speaks louder.
 While Avaya comes with around 30 features, CloudTalk got you covered with 100 advanced tools to serve and support all business needs.

 As you might imagine, running a successful call center business involves a number of operating expenses, such as salaries for your agents, software costs, and facility maintenance.
 Not everything is within your control, but choosing the best phone system for your call center is up to you.